Robinwohner/Collision-simulator/README.md

 4) 1 : 100.000 kg
 5) 1 : 1.000.000 kg

-On the top left side, I've included a collision counter to keep track of the pi phenomenon as mentioned earlier.
+On the top left corner, I've included a collision counter to keep track of the pi phenomenon as mentioned earlier.